-See how to make a table runner that looks beautiful - the easy way!
+See how to make a table runner with backing that looks beautiful - the easy way!
 A table runner is one of the most basic sewing projects and is a great choice for beginners.
 Also, they make your home beautiful, instantly!

 Bring some handmade charm to your home - brighten it up in less than an hour!